ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 To access the configuration settings in your plugin, use ``self.get_option(<option_name>)``.
 For most plugin types, the controller pre-populates the settings.
 If you need to populate settings explicitly, use a ``self.set_options()`` call.

-## TODO: Do we need more detail on HOW Ansible provides resolved configuration? (e.g. as YAML dictionaries, or JSON blobs or ???)

 Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) must include well-formed doc strings to be considered for merge into the Ansible repo.
 If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.
+See :ref:`module_documenting` for more information on correct documentation.
 Thorough documentation is a good idea even if you're developing a plugin for local use.

 Developing Particular Plugin Types
 ==================================